Motorcycle Accident Wage and Contract Loss Claims

 First and foremost, our clients can no longer perform under the terms of their agreements.
 After a motorcycle accident, some victims can return to work in as little as a few days.

-But some personal injury victims will take an extended time to heal.
-So this will either limit or prevent them from working.
-Obviously, this can be a cause of financial stress for the injured rider.
+But some personal injury victims will take an extended time to heal, especially an injured motorcycle rider.
+So you will either be limited or prevented from working, causing you and your loved ones much financial stress.
 And it can wreak havoc on the family of the rider.
 After all, lost wages remain only part of what we're talking about here.

 First of all, medical bills are adding up.
 A vast amount of accident victims can't get public or private employer-sponsored insurance.
 With Obamacare, more and more employers are only hiring part-time.
 Mostly this remains due to its devastating impact on the free market economy.